Tailwind CSS and modern JavaScript is required for Rails UI. The easiest install is on new Rails apps with options passed like so.

 flag to assign one of the bundling solutions from the jsbundling-rails gem (bun, esbuild rollup, webpack) for max compatibility.

-Support for importmaps or propshaft is currently untested.
+Support for importmaps or propshaft is currently unsupported, but I'm working on it!

 For an existing app you need to first install Tailwind if you haven't.
 If you're already using another CSS framework like Bootstrap you will need to remove that first for best results.